compromise-evident/pqML/README.md

 And if test.txt is missing, pqML will train then halt.

 * "test.txt" can contain data without labels;
-  pqML then classifies each item and writes the results to file, rather than comparing it to labels.
+  pqML then classifies each item and writes the results to file.

 <br>
 <br>